dltj/dltj-blog/_drafts/Authuser blog post.md

 ---
 title: 'Multiple Google Accounts?
-Use ‘authuser’ to Get to the One You Want'
+Use ‘authuser’ in the URL to Get to the One You Want'
 categories:
 - Raw technology
 tags:
+- Google
 -
 -
 -
--
 ---

-# Multiple Google Accounts?
-Use ‘authuser’ to Get to the One You Want

-I have four Google accounts, and I often want to start a task in a particular one: open Google Drive in my work account, see the list of Google Slides presentations in my professional account, and read email in my personal account.
+I have four Google Apps accounts, and I often want to start a task in a particular one: open Google Drive in my work account, see the list of Google Slides presentations in my professional account, and read email in my personal account.
 For a while I would just go to `mail.google.com` and see which account comes up; if it isn’t the right one, I would switch using the drop-down menu in the upper right of the page.
 That is kind of a pain, though.